 Thankfully, being a journalist and publishing graduate, I began my research long before giving birth and had a head start on the long task of calculating costs and reviewing options.

 Not only did I stick to my plan of using cloth diapers but I made an even bigger goal: to share what I was learning–the basics of cloth diapering–to others in a way that was simple, easy to understand, and also factual.

 CDfB is Born!

-It may sound hokey, but to me, cloth diapers are love.
-By experiencing first-hand how easy (and fun) cloth diapers are when all the complicated stuff is stripped away, I developed a love for them.
-By passing along that love for them, a community of cloth diaper beginners formed.
-That community not only shows love to their own babies by making healthy choices for them even when it goes against the grain, but they show love and respect to each other.
+The love and respect the community shows each other is also a joy.
 You can feel it as you watch them help each other as they go through their cloth diaper journeys together.
 It fills my heart daily to watch that love grow, and I hope it will for you too if you choose to join us.

 If you would like to contact me, first please note that I am also a parent, and so it may take a few days to receive a response, especially on off-hours.

 You can message me directly on Facebook, or via email at